 Several decades ago, most nonprofits focused on building a nonprofit brand identity that would help them fundraise.
 And while that focus was appropriate, it neglected the many other advantages strong branding can bring to a nonprofit.

-Strong branding gives nonprofits a competitive advantage not just when it comes to fundraising, but also in expressing the organization’s mission statement and vision, recruitment of volunteers, galvanizing community support, and presenting a compelling, socially-driven focus.
+Strong branding gives nonprofits a competitive advantage not just in fundraising but also in expressing the organization’s mission statement and vision, recruiting volunteers, galvanizing community support, and presenting a compelling, socially-driven focus.

-Remember that whether you intentionally create a strong brand identity or ignore it, you will still be presenting an image to volunteers, donors, and the general public.
+Remember that whether you intentionally create a strong brand identity or ignore it, you will still present an image to volunteers, donors, and the general public.

 So, if you want a strong brand identity and brand image, be proactive and deliberate in helping shape how others perceive your nonprofit brand.
 If you leave your brand identity to chance, you lose the ability to shape the conversation about your brand.